angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 authors: Knox
 banner: AoI
 kind: PRIMER
+tags: [LEGACY, DDEFT]
-title: Piles with Experimental Frenzy Doomsday - A Beginner's Guide to Becoming a Barista
+title: "Piles with Experimental Frenzy Doomsday: A Beginner's Guide to Becoming a Barista"
 ---

 Since the banning of Gitaxian probe on July 2nd of 2018, Doomsday had not seen